-In addition to this manual, you should carefully review the University of New Mexico Catalog.
+In addition to this manual, you should carefully review the University of New Mexico Catalog (Especially review all sections under: Student Information and Policies > Graduate Programs).
 Students may graduate under the degree requirements of any Catalog in effect since the year in which they were first enrolled in a degree-granting graduate program at The University of New Mexico, provided that they have maintained continuous active status and they complete the graduation requirements for the degree sought within the appropriate time period.
 Students who are readmitted or who transfer from one degree granting program to another within the University graduate under the Catalog in effect at the time of their readmission/transfer or a succeeding Catalog.
 The Catalog under which a student intends to graduate must be specified on the first page of their Program of Studies/Application for Candidacy.
 Students must meet all the degree requirements for graduation in the Catalog chosen.
 Also, Pathfinder, UNM's student handbook and calendar (http://pathfinder.unm.edu), is the source of much crucial information on rights and responsibilities, sexual harassment, grievance procedures, student standards, and other policies and regulations.